 Drain the beans well, rinse them, and pat as dry as possible with paper towels.

-Add the rice, mushrooms, beans, oats, and seasonings to a food processor.
+Add the rice, mushrooms, beans, oats, onion powder, garlic powder, salt, pepper, and red pepper flakes to a food processor.
 Pulse several times to mince and combine the ingredients.
 Don't overprocess.

 Remove the onions and set aside.
 Fry the burgers in the remaining vegan butter, adding more if necessary.
 Cook about 4 minutes over medium heat on each side.
 Turn once.